procoude/limesurvey-plugin-pushboost/README.md

 # PushBoost

-The limesurvey-plugin PushBoost helps you as the leader of a survey to keep up-to-date.
+The LimeSurvey-plugin PushBoost helps you as the leader of a survey to keep up-to-date.
 You will receive an email everytime you reached a milestone concerning the number of participants.
 The plugin will let you know how many people participated in your online-survey.
 You can choose yourself how often you would like to receive such an email (e.g. every 10th participant, every 50th and so on).

-Getting Started
+## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
-Prerequisites

-What things you need to install the software and how to install them

-Give examples

-Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example

-And repeat

-until finished

-End with an example of getting some data out of the system or using it for a little demo Running the tests

-Explain how to run the automated tests for this system Break down into end to end tests

-Explain what these tests test and why

-Give an example

-And coding style tests

-Explain what these tests test and why

-Give an example

-Deployment

-Add additional notes about how to deploy this on a live system Built With

-    Dropwizard - The web framework used
-    Maven - Dependency Management
-    ROME - Used to generate RSS Feeds

-Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-Versioning

-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+LimeSurvey is a service for online-surveys.
+The data can be stored local which allows control over the examined data.
+LimeSurvey provides a notification function where the survey leader gets an email every time a participant finished the online-survey.
+PushBoost extends this function.
+It allows administrators to define and individually customize the notifications.
+The administrators can decide if they prefer receiving a notification after a defined milestone, a certain number of participants or a certain amount of time.
+By these customizations, the administrator will not get any spam but wanted notifications.
+Those notifications will be send via mail which is the most convenient way since the administrator does not have to log in to get the information.
+For the time-dependent notifications, it is first necessary for the administrator to activate the CronService on the the same web server that hosts the LimeSurvey process.

+## How to use it

+## How it works

+1.
+    LimeSurvey Event        PushBoost is activated
+    Cron Service
+2.
+    sendEmail()             Main function

+    Additional functions:
+    isPluginActive()        Proves if the plugin is active ifToUseGlobalSettings() Proves if the global or survey settings are supposed to be used isMilestoneReached()    Proves if milestone is reached 3.
+    Sending Email

+## Code Examples

+    //SQL-Code
+    //Duplication checked by PRIMARY KEY - participants cannot enter their email-addresses twice
+    $this->connection->createCommand("CREATE TABLE IF NOT EXISTS $wingametable (mails VARCHAR(150) PRIMARY KEY NOT NULL);)->execute();

+    //Move email-address from the survey table into the new created table
+     $this->connection->createCommand("INSERT INTO $wingametable('mails') SELECT $sSgqaCode FROM $tableName WHERE $sSgqaCode IS NOT               NULL;")->excute();

+     //Set email-addresses in survey table NULL
+     $this->connection->createCommand("UPDATE $tableName SET $sSgqaCode = NULL;")->execute();

+     //Order the content of the new table alphabetically
+     $this->connection->createCommand("SELECT * FROM $wingametable ORDER BY 'mails';")->execute();

 ## Authors